gjwgit/rattleng/README.md

 >
 ```

-Rattle will itself eventually check for these and prompt if they are
+Rattle will itself check for these and prompt if they are not
-not available.
+available.

 ### Latest Code

-Rattle is currently under active development.
-To get the current app
+Rattle continues active development.
+To get the current app you can
-you can install flutter on your local computer, then clone the github
+install flutter on your local computer, then clone the github
 repository, to your local disk, and from a command line change to the
 directory where you cloned the rattle repository (it should contain a
 `lib` sub-directory) and type the following command, changing `<os>`